arvidbjorkstrom/vagrant-appserver/README.md

 ## Usage

 Clone or fork this repo and change the settings to suit your site.
 The [master](https://github.com/arvidbjorkstrom/vagrant-appserver/tree/master) repo is aimed at a local vagrant copy, and the [digitalocean](https://github.com/arvidbjorkstrom/vagrant-appserver/tree/digitalocean) branch is, to everyone's surprise, aimed at deployment on [Digital Ocean](https://www.digitalocean.com).
+If you're going to use [Digital Ocean](https://www.digitalocean.com/?refcode=345cedb6329b), and you haven't got an account yet - use [my affiliate link](https://www.digitalocean.com/?refcode=345cedb6329b) when you register.
+You'll get $10, and I'll get a kickback if you continue using it.
 > A tip is to search for "domain.se" in `attributes/default.rb` and `Vagrantfile`.
 Also make sure to add ssh keys to the deploy user data bag at `data_bags/users/deploy.json`